GreatCowBASIC/Help/output/md/st7735_controllers.md

     /
     <a href="glcdwritebyte" class="link" title="GLCDWriteByte">GLCDWriteByte</a> — low-level
     byte access, for expert use
+-   <a href="glcdrotate" class="link" title="GLCDRotate">GLCDRotate</a> — rotating
+    the display, implemented for this controller by the internal GLCDRotate\_ST7735 routine
 -   <a href="pset" class="link" title="Pset">Pset</a> — setting a
     single pixel